glenpierce/UBHub/README.md

 This container should be running when you are running the project.

-To setup the initial database schema, go to http://localhost:3000/databaseUpdate/update and the MySQL commands to setup the database will run (some of them at least, I'm working on getting the stored procedures in place now).
+To setup the initial database schema, go to http://localhost:3000/databaseUpdate/update and the MySQL commands to setup the database will run.